1. Residencies & Fellowship Programs

 We participate in the National Residency Matching Program (NRMP).
 Our NRMP number is 1490700C1.
 To apply, please submit the following:

-• Personal statement reflecting your dedication to primary care and social justice
+• Personal statement reflecting your dedication to primary care and health equity

 • Transcript